ngnma/ngnma/README.md

 ### Hi there 👋
 I am CE student at Shahid Beheshti University.

-- 🔭 I’m currently working on Hardware.
+- 🔭 I’m currently working on Hardware accelerators.
-- 🌱 I’m currently learning Deep learning.
+- 🌱 I’m currently learning graph neural networks(GNNs).
 - 👯 I’m looking for cooperation in the interdisciplinary field of artificial intelligence and hardware.
 - 📫 How to reach me: n.mashayekhi456@gmail.com